FedEx cuts 2020 profit, cites 'significant challenges'

 Up to 15% of FedEx ground packages are delayed in some of the worst affected areas, “which is pretty high for ground shipments this time of the year,” said Sridhar, who forecast that by the end of the season FedEx could have 1% to 2% more delays than UPS.

-Amazon (AMZN.O) this week temporarily blocked third-party sellers from using the FedEx ground delivery network to handle Prime shipments as the online retailer strives to hit accelerated delivery deadlines this holiday season.
+Amazon this week temporarily blocked third-party sellers from using the FedEx ground delivery network to handle Prime shipments as the online retailer strives to hit accelerated delivery deadlines this holiday season.

 Reporting by Lisa Baertlein in Culver City, California; Editing by Leslie Adler